 - Traditional Retirement

-So, let's get started by exploring the particulars of semi-retirement.
+So, let’s get started by exploring the particulars of semi-retirement.
 First of all, what is it exactly?
-Simply put, you could go into semi-retirement once you’ve reached a certain age, however, instead of not working at all anymore, you would be continuing to work part-time in some capacity.
+Simply put, you could go into semi-retirement once you’ve reached a certain age, however, instead of not working at all anymore, you would be continuing to work part-time in some capacity: you will find 30 part-time job ideas for retirees on this page.

 Is it a Good Option?